ustaxcourt/ef-cms/docsify/clean-architecture.md

 There are a lot of methods on the applicationContext, but the most common ones you'll probably run into include:

-- `applicationContext.getPersistenceGateway` - anything that hits our database
+- `applicationContext.getPersistenceGateway` - anything that hits our databases, elasticsearch, sqs, or third party services
 - `applicationContext.getUseCases` - all of the business interactors
 - `applicationContext.getUseCaseHelpers` - shared pieces of logic that many interactors might need to use
 - `applicationContext.getUtilities` - various helpers functions used for dates, timestamps, etc

+To make things less confusing, we try to keep some of the methods on the different applicationContext files in sync.
+For example, if there is a method on the web-api applicationContext called getLogger, then it should be available on the web-client applicationContext.

 ## Pros and Cons of Clean Architecture